charsi/charsi.github.io/posts/trying-to-create-a-personal-voip-service-with-twilio.md

 ##### Note
 If you are looking for something something similar to what is described above you should check out [jmp.chat](https://jmp.chat).
-It offers SMS enable voip services using simple open protocols (XMPP and SIP).
+It offers SMS enabled voip services using open protocols (XMPP and SIP).
 I discovered it two years after writing this post.